graphhopper/directions-api/docs-matrix.md

 ![Matrix Example](./img/matrix-example.png)

-The Matrix API is part of the [GraphHopper Directions API](https://graphhopper.com/#directions-api) and with this API you can calculate many-to-many routes a lot more efficient.
+The Matrix API is part of the [GraphHopper Directions API](https://graphhopper.com/#directions-api) and with this API you can calculate many-to-many distances, times or routes a lot more efficient.

 ## API Clients and Examples